MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Future features

-- Add option to switch to game of 2 players, playing against each other.
+- Add the option to switch to a game of 2 players, playing against each other.
-- Add option to swith to game with more ships, player would have 10 tries to sink them all.
+- Add the option to switch to a game with more ships, the player would have 10 tries to sink them all.

 ## Flow Chart